Skip to content

 The technology isn't magic; it's a reliable system of sensors, data transmission, and alerts.
 Each component works together to create a safety net that covers your entire facility.
 When a swimmer wears one of these devices, they are connected to a system that watches for specific signs of distress.
 If a dangerous situation is detected, the system instantly notifies your team so they can take immediate action.
 Let's break down exactly how it works.

-Tracking Time Underwater
+Monitoring a Swimmer's Time Underwater

 At its core, a wearable safety sensor is a sophisticated timer.
 Devices like WAVE’s Swimmer Alert wearables, which can be a headband or a clip for goggles, continuously track how long a swimmer is submerged.
 This is a key metric because a person in distress is often unable to surface for air.
 While a playful swimmer might spend a few seconds underwater, a prolonged period of submersion is a universal sign that something could be wrong.
 The system uses a preset time threshold, so if a swimmer stays underwater longer than what is considered safe, the device recognizes it as a potential emergency.

-Sending Real-Time Data
+Sending Instant, Real-Time Data

 Once a wearable detects that a swimmer has been submerged for too long, it doesn’t wait.
 It immediately sends a wireless signal containing vital information.
 This real-time data is transmitted to a central hub, like the GUARDian Hub (w3000), which acts as the brain of the entire system.
 The message includes which specific wearable was triggered and, most importantly, its precise location in the water.
 This eliminates any guesswork for your staff.
 Instead of scanning the entire pool, they know exactly where to direct their attention, saving precious seconds during a critical incident.

-Triggering an Alert
+Activating an Emergency Alert

 The moment the central hub receives a distress signal, it triggers an unmistakable alert for your team.
 This isn't a quiet notification that could be missed.
 The system activates dedicated Lifeguard Alert equipment, which uses both loud sounds and bright, flashing lights to get your staff's attention.
 The alert also displays the swimmer's location on a screen, guiding lifeguards directly to the person in need.
 This technology gives your team the specific information they need to respond with speed and accuracy.
 It’s an essential tool that supports their expertise and helps them see what might otherwise be hidden beneath the surface.